ricardojover/saltstack_dockers/README.md

 # SaltStack Dockers
 Example SaltStack installing Docker-CE

 In this project I'm using SaltStack to install the official version of Dockers CE.
-I download and configure using upstart or systemd (depending on the OS version) a few custom dockers, I use cloud init to configure a template for logstash, etc.
+I download and configure using upstart or systemd (depending on the OS version) a few custom dockers, I use cloud init to configure a template for logstash (the data in my case is retrieved from my AWS instance's userdata), etc.

 ## Deployment
 Replace the values in the files /salt/private/variables.cfg and /pillar/docker_hub/init.sls with your own values.